eppenga/Sunflow-Cryptobot/README.md

 # Sunflow Crypto Trading Bot
 **Crypto Trading Bot to use on Bybit, works fast and efficient.
-Uses websockets to trade in realtime, also featuring trailing buy and sell.
-Can use an additional interval to work as confirmation for buy orders.
+Uses websockets to trade in realtime featuring trailing buy and sell.
+Option to use additional interval to work as confirmation for buy orders.
 Option to run as dynamic gribot to save on funds.
-Uses simular technical analysis for buy confirmation as TradingView.**
+Option to use technical analysis for buy confirmation simular to TradingView.**

 ## Features
 - Trailing Buy and Sell